 Sky-diving & parachuting

-If you want to experience the beauty of the mountains and the thrill of falling through the mountain sky then you can do just that in Avoriaz.
-Just turn up to the Skydiving school, they will teach you all the basics you need to know about skydiving in a quick session, take you up in small plane and then jump out of it with you!
-Skydiving gives you an extreme thrill seeking experience like nothing you have ever done before.
-It is a truly new experience, with the total free fall at the beginning of the jump and then once your parachute is up the gentle movement through the sky, if you want to give skydiving a go then Avoriaz is definitely the place to do it.
+If you want to experience the beauty of the mountains and the thrill of falling through the sky then you can do just that in the Morzine area.
+At the local school, they will teach you all the basics you need to know about skydiving in a quick session, take you up in a plane or helicopter and then jump out of it with you!
+You must be over 15 years old to try skydiving in Morzine.

 Sledging / Tobogganing

 This is one winter activity that doesn't require a lot of expensive equipment, just grab your sledge and head for the nearest snow-covered hill!
 You can pick up a sledge at one of the many ski hire shops or sports shops in Morzine.
 Several activity companies also offer you the chance to sledge at night, down the ski slopes of the Pleney.

 Raquette à Neige or Snow-shoeing in and around Morzine is a perfect activity for bad weather conditions or for non-skiers.
-Don't forget to wear comfortable and waterproof boots.
-Either set out on your own, or join a group led by a knowledgeable local guide and explore the hidden parts of the ski area.
+Either set out on your own or join a group led by a knowledgeable local guide and discover the hidden parts of the ski area.
 The trails will take you to places from where you can enjoy stunning views of Mont Blanc, Lake Geneva and the Swiss peaks or explore forests where local fauna such as chamois, wild goats and deer roam free.
 Popular spots include the Boutigny Valley and the Chardonnière forest.
-Snowshoes and ski poles are provided by most companies offering this as an experience, or you can hire snowshoes from most Sports Shops or Ski Hire Shops, grab a trail map from the Tourist Office and head off on your own adventure.
+Snowshoes and ski poles are provided by most companies offering this as an experience, or you can hire them from most Sports Shops or Ski Hire Shops, grab a trail map from the Tourist Office and head off on your own adventure.
 Be sure to check the weather forecast before you go.

 Snowmobile / Skidooing